wingwayungg/nextjs-blog2/README.md

   - **React hook Memoization**.
 The webpage allows user to search by page and filter by keywords.
 The last search result is memorized, and when users change pages, the list will not be filtered again.

+  - **Pagination**.
+The search result is recorded in the URL.
+This enable user to reload, store and share the search result using the URL link.

 ## Quality Control
 Lighthouse serve as an excellent tool to measure and ensure the quality of the webpage.
 <br />